InquisitiveOne/link-tracker/README.md

-This extension can be used to save web links to come back to.
+This extension can be used to save web links in Chrome.

 To use this extension in Chrome, first download the repository files.